When Frank Zappa Temporarily Put the Mothers Behind Him on ‘Hot Rats’

 Listen to Frank Zappa Perform "Peaches En Regalia"

-And just as he defied the rules of pop, doo-wop and hippie music with the Mothers, Zappa discards jazz's traditional playbook on Hot Rats, using multiple overdubs, manipulating tape speeds and generally taking the living-breathing element out of the music and giving it a piece of his mind.
-Hot Rats is as much a studio creation as any album of its era.
+And just as he defied the rules of pop, doo-wop and hippie music with the Mothers of Invention, Zappa discards jazz's traditional playbook on Hot Rats, using multiple overdubs, manipulating tape speeds and generally taking the living-breathing element out of the music and giving it a piece of his mind.
+Hot Rats is as much a studio creation as any album of that era.

-It's also, despite its often complex musical passages and the nascent and sometimes groundbreaking recording technology Zappa employed, one of Zappa's listener-friendliest records.
+It's also, despite often-complex musical passages and the nascent and sometimes groundbreaking recording technology Zappa employed, one of Zappa's listener-friendliest records.
 There are some breathtaking instrumental moments here, as well as some melodically inviting tracks that remove the album from so many other, and so often difficult, records in Frank Zappa's extensive catalog.

 Listen to Frank Zappa Perform "Willie the Pimp"